 The largely leisure activity of nature journaling is especially satisfying this fall as we enjoy a clear day and step outside to our backyard garden or local park with our notebook, pencil and curiosity.
 At the beginning of September, I created the Sonoma Nature Journal Club.
 Our purpose is to engage and inspire kids of all ages during or after school, as our nation continues online learning at home and experiences limited mobility.

 Nature Journaling is fun and can be done in your backyard, on the side of a trail, at a park, or atop a mountain, most anytime.
 During these warm days and crisp evenings of fall, this is a wonderful way to enjoy the many positive influences of taking a closer look at our organic surroundings.
-Participants in the Sonoma Nature Journal Club are each given a paper covered notebook, a few wooden pencils, and a cotton pouch with simple zipper.
+Sonoma Nature Journal Club gives each participant a paper covered notebook, a few wooden pencils, and a cotton pouch with simple zipper.
 We then step outside, look, listen, ask questions, and record what we see, hear and feel.

 For those who for some reason are not able to go outdoors, the beauty of your area can be found by gazing out a nearby window, or if that is not possible, looking online for pictures.
 I do know of a few wonderful sites for this.
 The opportunities are endless and filled with wonder.

-My initial inspiration came from my friend and world-renowned professor Dr Joe McBride, who is Chair of the Forest Science Division of the Department of Environmental Science, Policy, and Management at University California Berkeley.
+My initial inspiration came from my friend and world-renowned professor Dr Joe McBride, Chair of the Forest Science Division of the Department of Environmental Science, Policy, and Management at University of California, Berkeley.
 His long history of education and advising nations around the globe has guided me to create this club.
 The hope is to make a difference, especially for students, with a focus on knowledge, understanding and the experience of “taking a deep dive into the appreciation of the natural world around us.”
-It has been my experience that nature drawing creates a lasting connection to this world and realization of the wonders of the wild and organic life which is just steps from the front door of our homes.
+It has been my experience that nature drawing creates a lasting connection to this world and a realization of the wonders of the wild and organic life that exists just steps from the front door of our homes.

-In front of the historic “Grandmother Oak” tree which is thought to be hundreds of years old.
-The park map in hand will help to guide us as we explore the trees, flowers, vegetable, bees and chickens at this location.
-Studies have found that nature journaling is a quite effective and engaging way to teach observation, curiosity, and creative thinking.
+These girls commune in front of the historic “Grandmother Oak” tree which is thought to be hundreds of years old.
+The park map in hand helps to guide us as we explore the trees, flowers, vegetables, bees and chickens at this location.
+Studies have found that nature journaling is quite an effective and engaging way to teach observation, curiosity, and creative thinking.

 Planting a Valley Oak acorn is a hands-on form of learning which is bound to real life experiences.
 This acorn will be nurtured and placed in the ground, possibly next January after a few winter rains have soaked the soil.
 This active engagement with trees and plants has been shown to improve memory and created a deeper mental imprint as we articulate and clarify ideas.